kkozmic/Norman/readme.markdown

 ========

 ### In few words
-Norman is a _convention validation framework_ for .NET.
-Currently works with XUnit.NET and NUnit but support for other major testing frameworks is pending, as is some actual documentation and functionality.
+Norman is a _convention validation framework_ for .NET

+It works with NUnit, XUnit.NET, and MsTest.

+Currently it's in very early stages of development so features as well as API are in flux and change daily.
+For that reason documentation at the moment is non-existing too.
+This will change at the project leaves exploratory phase.